HanyangHe/HanyangHe.github.io/_pages/about.md

 Welcome to my personal academic homepage!

-I am a Ph.D. student focused on data-driven system identification and its applications in microgrid and power system control.
+I am a Ph.D. focused on data-driven system identification and its applications in microgrid and power system control.
 This site features my research work, projects, presentations, and publications.

 Please use the navigation bar to explore more.